 - Use a fork to whisk the ingredients just until the yolks are blended well with the egg whites.

-- Add a tablespoon of butter to the hot pan.
+- Add a tablespoon of butter to the hot skillet.

 - While the butter melts, slide a slice of sourdough bread into the egg mixture.
 Coat one side, then flip and coat the other.
-Be sure to coat the crust as well.
+Be sure to coat the crust so you get those nice crispy edges.
 But don’t leave the bread in there to soak!

 - Place the egg-coated bread carefully into the sizzling butter.